BettercareHealth/bettercare/nc/nc-7.md

 ## Case study 3

 A term female infant is brought to an outlying clinic on a cold winters day.
 The mother delivered 30 minutes before and has to be referred to hospital because of a retained placenta.
-The infant’s axillary temperature is 34.5 °C but the infant appears active.
+The infant’s axillary temperature is 34.5&nbsp;°C but the infant appears active.
 Neither the clinic nor the ambulance has an incubator.

 ### 1. How can you warm this infant in the clinic?